-If you prefer your jelly shots quick and trashy, allow native New Orleanian Poppy Tooker to show you how they’re done:
+If you still prefer your jelly shots (or Jello shots) quick and trashy, allow native New Orleanian Poppy Tooker to show you how they’re done:

 But for those who believe frat party-style Jell-O shots are best left behind them, keep scrolling.

 And for the curious—or cautious—we’ve also calculated how many jelly shots it would take to equal the alcohol in one cocktail…so you can plan (and consume) accordingly!
-These are just the thing for a Mardi Gras party, whether you serve them as an alternative to traditional drinks or a boozy Mardi Gras dessert, but be sure to keep them out of reach of kids.
+These are just the thing for a Mardi Gras party, whether you serve them as an alternative to traditional drinks or a boozy Mardi Gras dessert (and unlike bananas Foster, no open flames are involved!), but be sure to keep them out of reach of kids.

 Each of our recipes relies on unflavored gelatin for jiggle that doesn't interfere with their sophisticated flavors.